Lynx-Eco/repod/README.md

   -p, --github-token <GITHUB_TOKEN>  GitHub personal access token for private repositories -e, --exclude <EXCLUDE>        Additional folder or path patterns to exclude from processing
+      --only <ONLY>              Only include files matching these patterns (e.g., *.mdx, *.tsx) --only-dir <ONLY_DIR>      Only include files under these directories (relative to repo root).
+Multiple via comma.
+                                 Examples: --only-dir src,docs (includes everything under src/ and docs/)
+                                 Notes: equivalent to adding `<dir>/**` to --only; combine with --only to refine types.
-      --only <ONLY>              Only include files matching these patterns (e.g., *.mdx, *.tsx) --ssh-key <SSH_KEY>        SSH key path (defaults to ~/.ssh/id_rsa) --ssh-passphrase <SSH_PASSPHRASE>  SSH key passphrase (if not provided, will prompt if needed) --open-cursor              Open in Cursor after cloning
+      --ssh-key <SSH_KEY>        SSH key path (defaults to ~/.ssh/id_rsa) --ssh-passphrase <SSH_PASSPHRASE>  SSH key passphrase (if not provided, will prompt if needed) --open-cursor              Open in Cursor after cloning